Kyuji Fujikawa

-Kyuji Fujikawa (藤川 球児, Fujikawa Kyūji) is a Japanese former professional baseball pitcher.
-He pitched for the Hanshin Tigers of Nippon Professional Baseball (NPB) and the Chicago Cubs and Texas Rangers of Major League Baseball (MLB).
+Kyuji Fujikawa (藤川 球児, Fujikawa Kyūji) is a Japanese former professional baseball pitcher who currently serves as the manager for the Hanshin Tigers of Nippon Professional Baseball (NPB).
+He played in NPB from 1999 to 2012, and 2016 to 2020 for Hanshin, and in Major League Baseball (MLB) for the Chicago Cubs and Texas Rangers.

 Fujikawa pitched in the 2006 and 2009 World Baseball Classics as well as the 2008 Beijing Olympics.
 A prototypical power pitcher, Fujikawa is said to have one of the most explosive fastballs in all of Japanese professional baseball and is one of Japan's premier relievers.

-Early life and high school career
+Early life

-Fujikawa was born in Kōchi, Kōchi, in 1980, a member of the so-called Matsuzaka Generation.
+Fujikawa was born in Kōchi, Kōchi, in 1980, making him a member of the so-called Matsuzaka Generation.
 His name "Kyuji" literally means "baseball kid" in Japanese, and is often used as part of the phrase "Kōkō-kyuji" (高校球児) to refer to a high school baseball player.
 It was reportedly given to him by his father because he had thrown a no-hitter in a sandlot baseball game the day before Fujikawa was born.
 He began playing baseball for the Little League team "Kodakasa White Wolf", first as a shortstop, then later as a pitcher.

 Fujikawa went on to Kochi Commercial High School, where he both pitched and played right field in the 79th National High School Baseball Championship in his second year (the equivalent of eleventh grade in the United States).
 His older brother, Junichi, was the team's starting catcher.
 While his team lost in the second round to Heian High School, Fujikawa clocked 144 km/h in the regional Kochi Tournament and had been regarded as one of the better high school prospects in the prefecture.